krishna63/-LearnTypeScript/README.md

   3) You can build a complete application for both front end and back end using Typescript.

 #### Prerequisites:
-    1) You need to have node and npm installed in your system.
+    1) You need to install node and npm in your system.
+    2) Install any web server for instance _http-server_, `npm i http-server --save-dev`.
+This helps in serving the index page in the browser.

-#### Configuring typescript
+#### Configuring Typescript
     - create an empty node project `npm init`.
     - Install typescript module `npm i typescript --save-dev` as it is a dev dependency.